bluem-development/bluem-php/README.md

 $BIC = "INGBNL2A";
 $request->selectDebtorWallet($BIC);
 ```
 Parameter has to be a valid BIC code of a supported bank.
-An invalid BIC code will trigger an exception. **Please note that supported BICs differ per service as not every bank offers the same services!** The supported BIC codes per service can also be requested from a Bluem object, given the service context.
-Below is a list of supported contexts for this function.
+An invalid BIC code will trigger an exception. **Please note that supported BICs differ per service as not every bank offers the same services!** The supported BIC codes per service can also be requested from a Bluem object, given the service context. **As appendix to this Documentation file, you can find a full list of all BICs per context.**

+Illustrated here is that a list of BICs per context can also be retrieved programmatically:

 ```php
 $MandatesBICs = $bluem->retrieveBICsForContext("Mandates"); // also specific to localInstrumentCode, see notes.